LLNL/TopoMS/topoms/README.md

 ### Installation

 The only external dependency of `TopoMS` is VTK (https://www.vtk.org/).
-Once VTK has been installed, `TopoMS` can be installed using the `cmake` system. `TopoMS` also requires a C++ compiler supporting OpenMP.
+Once VTK has been installed, `TopoMS` can be installed using the `cmake` system. `TopoMS`  requires a C++ compiler supporting OpenMP.

 ```
 $ pwd